Paul Nguyen (filmmaker): Reception

 The website has received widespread critical acclaim and national media attention.
 In 2005, the website was featured on the Global Television Network evening newscast, Global National.
 In late 2005, CBC Radio host Shelagh Rogers featured the website for a special edition of Sounds Like Canada.
 In 2008, the website was selected by Now Magazine among "9 things we love about Jane-Finch".
 The website won back-to-back Canadian Ethnic Media Association Awards in 2010 and 2011 for its ongoing community news coverage and the 2011 Heritage Toronto Award of Excellence in the media category.
+In 2021, Nguyen received the Star Metroland Media Urban Hero Award for combating stereotypes.

 Media career

 Nguyen is a frequent media commentator on social issues affecting the Jane and Finch community.

 Advocacy

 Nguyen has used his media footing to offer his opinion or act as an advocate for various issues.